What to Do if You Get a Credit Card Denial

 Know the 5/24 Rule

-If you applied for a Chase card and got denied, it might be because you are over their 5/24 rule.
-If you use Travel Freely and have your credit cards put in there, you will always know where you are in regards to this rule.
+If you applied for a Chase card and got denied, it might be because you are at or over their 5/24 rule.
+By using Travel Freely to track your cards, you will always know where you stand for this rule.

 Apply For Another Card